Pygmalion (play): Act One

 A group of people are sheltering from the rain.
-Among them are the Eynsford-Hills, superficial social climbers eking out a living in "genteel poverty", consisting initially of Mrs Eynsford-Hill and her daughter Clara.
-Clara's brother Freddy enters having earlier been dispatched to secure them a cab (which they can ill-afford), but being rather timid and faint-hearted he has failed to do so.
+Among them are the Eynsford-Hills, superficial social climbers eking out a living in "genteel poverty".
+First seen are Mrs Eynsford-Hill and her daughter Clara; Clara's brother Freddy enters having earlier been dispatched to secure them a cab (which they can ill afford), but being rather timid and faint-hearted he has failed to do so.
 As he goes off once again to find a cab, he bumps into a flower girl, Eliza Doolittle.
 Her flowers drop into the mud of Covent Garden, the flowers she needs to survive in her poverty-stricken world.

-Shortly they are joined by a gentleman, Colonel Pickering.
-While Eliza tries to sell flowers to the Colonel, a bystander informs her that a man is writing down everything she says.
-The man is Henry Higgins, a linguist.
+They are soon joined by a gentleman, Colonel Pickering.
+While Eliza tries to sell flowers to the Colonel, a bystander informs her that another man is writing down everything she says.
+That man is Henry Higgins, a linguist and phonetician.
 Eliza worries that Higgins is a police officer and will not calm down until Higgins introduces himself.

-It soon becomes apparent that he and Colonel Pickering have a shared interest in phonetics and an intense mutual admiration; indeed, Pickering has come from India to meet Higgins, and Higgins was planning to go to India to meet Pickering.
+It soon becomes apparent that he and Colonel Pickering have a shared interest in phonetics and an intense mutual admiration; indeed, Pickering has come from India specifically to meet Higgins, and Higgins was planning to go to India to meet Pickering.
 Higgins tells Pickering that he could pass off the flower girl as a duchess merely by teaching her to speak properly.

 These words of bravado spark an interest in Eliza, who would love to make changes in her life and become more mannerly, even though to her it only means working in a flower shop.
 At the end of the act, Freddy returns after finding a taxi, only to find that his mother and sister have gone and left him with the cab.
-The streetwise Eliza takes the cab from him, using the money that Higgins tossed to her, leaving him on his own.
+The streetwise Eliza takes the cab from him, using the money that Higgins tossed to her, leaving him on his own soul.